There is a whole raft of things to consider when travelling with children.

 Best for luxury: The Goring

-Parents can take a breather while children decorate cakes with the chef and make mocktails with the bartender; they return laden with treats.
-It’s part of the Bring the Family offer, which allows you to book two adjacent or interconnecting rooms for 50 per cent off the children's room.
+Parents can take a breather while children decorate cakes with the chef and make mocktails with the bartender before returning, laden with treats.
+It’s part of the Bring the Family offer, which allows you to book two adjacent or interconnecting rooms for 50 per cent off the kids’ room.
 Mini fluffy bathrobes and slippers, baby toiletries and bath mats are provided.
 There’s an extensive children’s menu in the Michelin-starred restaurant, a library for children, and the concierge will advise on family-friendly attractions.
-The garden – a centre court-sized lawn bordered with herbs and flowers – is ideal for a run around.
+The garden a centre court-sized lawn bordered with herbs and flowers – is ideal for a run around.

 Rooms from £370